 In the current digital landscape, engagement is everything, and marketers succeed when their audience not only consumes content but also enjoys and acts upon it, which is why interactive content will be so important going forwards.

 Compared to 36% for static content, interactive content generates conversions moderately or very well 70% of the time.
-In addition it works as a competitor differentiator and proves effective in educating buyers, no mean feat in a landscape that sees customers turn away from traditional methods of purchasing in favour of online reviews and research.
+In addition, it works as a competitor differentiator and proves effective in educating buyers, no mean feat in a landscape that sees customers turn away from traditional methods of purchasing in favor of online reviews and research.

 “By its very nature, interactive content engages participants in an activity: answering questions, making choices, exploring scenarios.
 It’s a great way to capture attention right from the start.
 Individuals have to think and respond; they can’t just snooze through it.” - Scott Brinker, Author of ChiefMartec.com

 With digital technology getting more sophisticated all the time, the scope for brands and businesses to engage with consumers is seemingly endless, and it is going to prove even more valuable in 2017.